ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/custom-default-backend.md

 If custom-http-errors is also specified globally, the custom-http-error values specified in this annotation along with custom default backend will override the global value for the given ingress' hostname and path.

-In the example below, custom error pages from `custom-default-backend: nginx-errors` will be served for `"404,415"` errors which is set as `custom-http-errors` annotation.
+In the example below, custom error pages from `custom-default-backend: nginx-errors` service will be served for `"404,415"` errors which is set as `custom-http-errors` annotation.

 Example Ingress with default-backend and custom-http-errors annotations: